tufanbarisyildirim/tcp-balancer/Readme.md

 # Dummy TCP MITM

 This is a simple dummy TCP man-in-the-middle (MITM) proxy that listens on a specific port and forwards data between a client and a destination server.
-It is intended for debugging purposes only, and should not be used in production environments.
+It is intended for debugging & rust exercise purposes only, and should not be used in production environments.

 To use the proxy, you need to have rust installed on your machine.